Skip to main content

 Accidents are missing from most longevity plans because longevity media tends to focus on biology, not behavior.
 Lab markers, supplements, and scans are easier to sell than reminders to wear a seatbelt or put your phone down.
 The result is a polished plan that ignores the most likely cause of an early death for younger adults.

 You weigh long-term risks like ApoB against short-term risks like driving by thinking about both the size and timing of the risk.
 ApoB and metabolic markers shape your odds over decades.
 A single distracted drive can end the story tonight.
-A balanced plan addresses both, not just the one that is more interesting to talk about.
+A balanced plan addresses both, not just the 1 that is more interesting to talk about.

 Kinetic energy is the energy an object carries because of its motion, and it grows with the square of speed.
-That means a car at 60 mph carries about four times the energy of the same car at 30 mph, not twice as much.
+That means a car at 60 mph carries about 4 times the energy of the same car at 30 mph, not twice as much.
 That is why small increases in speed translate into much larger forces in a crash and why even a few mph matter in city driving.

-The A-pillar is the metal frame on either side of a car's windshield.
+The A-pillar is the metal frame on either side of a cars windshield.
 When a driver turns left, that pillar can hide a pedestrian in the crosswalk for the full duration of the turn.
 Drivers who do not consciously move their head around the pillar can hit someone they "looked right at."
 This is why making eye contact with a turning driver matters so much.

 The door zone risk for cyclists is real and well documented.
-A driver or passenger opening a door into a cyclist's path can knock them off the bike or into traffic, and these "dooring" crashes account for a meaningful share of urban cycling injuries.
+A driver or passenger opening a door into a cyclists path can knock them off the bike or into traffic, and these "dooring" crashes account for a meaningful share of urban cycling injuries.
 Riding outside the door zone, even when it puts you in the lane, is the standard recommendation from cycling safety experts.

 Alcohol plays a major role in accidental injury, including car crashes, falls, drownings, and assaults.
 Even modest amounts can affect reaction time, balance, and judgment.
-Limiting alcohol on driving days, near water, or before any task that uses heavy equipment is one of the highest-yield safety changes most adults can make.
+Limiting alcohol on driving days, near water, or before any task that uses heavy equipment is 1 of the highest-yield safety changes most adults can make.

 Sleep deprivation can rival alcohol for driving risk.
 Studies suggest that being awake for 20 to 24 hours can affect driving performance similarly to a blood alcohol level around the legal limit in many places.
-Treating drowsy driving with the same caution as drunk driving is reasonable, especially after night shifts or long flights.
+Treating drowsy driving with the same caution as drunk driving is reasonable, particularly after night shifts or long flights.

 Naloxone, often known by the brand name Narcan, fits into accidental death prevention as a fast, simple treatment that can reverse an opioid overdose long enough for emergency help to arrive.
-It is now available over the counter in the U.S. Keeping a kit at home, especially in households with prescription opioids or anyone who occasionally uses any non-medical drugs, is a reasonable, low-cost step.
+It is now available over the counter in the U.S. Keeping a kit at home, particularly in households with prescription opioids or anyone who occasionally uses any non-medical drugs, is a reasonable, low-cost step.

 Yes, there is a clear connection between mental health and accidental death.
 Untreated depression, anxiety, post-traumatic stress, and substance use disorders all raise the risk of accidents, overdose, and motor vehicle deaths.
 Treating mental health is part of safety planning, not separate from it.

 Philadelphia's street design affects risk in specific ways.
-Narrow streets, mixed bike and car traffic, frequent double-parking, and aggressive driving in some neighborhoods all contribute to higher pedestrian and cyclist injury rates.
+Narrow streets, mixed bike and car traffic, frequent double-parking, and reckless driving in some neighborhoods all contribute to higher pedestrian and cyclist injury rates.
 Knowing the patterns on your specific routes, and choosing safer streets when possible, can lower personal risk in a real, measurable way.

 "Stop the Bleed" is a national public health campaign that teaches anyone, not just medical professionals, how to control major bleeding using direct pressure, wound packing, and a tourniquet.
 It matters because severe bleeding can become fatal in minutes, often before an ambulance arrives.
-A few hours of training and a small kit can mean the difference between a survivable injury and a fatal one.
+A few hours of training and a small kit can mean the difference between a survivable injury and a fatal 1.

 This connects to risk magnitude and immediacy by reminding us to weigh how big a risk is and how soon it can hit.
-Long-term contaminants in food or water are real concerns, but a distracted driver tonight is a much more immediate one.
+Long-term contaminants in food or water are real concerns, but a distracted driver tonight is a much more immediate 1.
 Smart risk management addresses both, with energy roughly proportional to the size and timing of the threat.

 Fishtown Medicine includes safety in primary care visits because the leading causes of death for younger adults are not currently addressed by most clinical guidelines in a real way.
 We talk about driving habits, helmets, alcohol, sleep, and home safety the way other practices talk about cholesterol.
 Skipping these conversations would mean ignoring the most likely way our patients could be hurt.